 Aby is a native Floridian and received her B.S in both biology and neuroscience from the University of Florida.
 With previous research experience in Alzheimer's disease and Spinal Cord Injury, she is excited to learn more about the cerebellum's role in Autism Spectrum Disorders.
 She currently assists the Tsai lab by managing the mouse colony.
 Outside of lab, she enjoys crossfit, bouldering, and billiards.

 Yasaman Kazemi M.S.

 Yasaman is from Tehran, Iran where she graduated with a Bachelors Degree in Clinical Psychology and spent time working in a psychiatry hospital.
 In her work with a clinical psychologist her research experience was focused on attachment patterns and anger management.
 Recently she graduated from UT Dallas with a masters degree in Cognitive Neuroscience and through her experience in the clinic Yasaman spent time working with autistic patients and became interested in the neural circuits that govern Autism Spectrum Disorders.
 During her masters program she interned in the Tsai lab assisting in different areas of the lab research.
-After completeing her masters degree, Yasaman re-joined the Tsai lab as a research technician helping to identify neural circuits in ASD.
+After completing her masters degree, Yasaman re-joined the Tsai lab as a research technician helping to identify neural circuits in ASD.